Jacint Verdaguer: Selected works

 The scenic cantata Atlàntida, composed by Manuel de Falla and completed after de Falla's death by Ernesto Halffter, is based on Verdaguer's L'Atlàntida.
 Manuel de Falla considered this large-scale orchestral piece to be the most important of all his works.

+Composer Maria Luisa Ponsa used Verdaguer's text in her song "Lo Lliri Blanc."

 Some of his shorter poems are well known as songs in Catalonia, especially "L'Emigrant" ("Sweet Catalonia, country of my heart...").